Skip to content

 Cycling power zones?

-Put simply, this question usually arrives alongside VO₂ Max calculadora, Heart Rate Zone calculadora, Running Pace calculadora.
+Cutting to it, this question usually arrives alongside VO₂ Max calculadora, Heart Rate Zone Calculator, Running Pace calculadora.
 The Cycling Watts (FTP) calculadora handles the specific case above; the others cover adjacent ground.

 What is cycling ftp?